Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-Consider next the HS1 in the magnetic gauge \eqref{A_i of HS1 in Magnetic} and \eqref{A_0 of HS1 in Magnetic} for the evaluation of the second Chern number.
-The contribution of the C-integral \eqref{Clut integral} is trivially zero as the clutching function is in the centre of SU(2), similarly to the Lorenz-`t Hooft gauge.
-Thus, we also focus on the K-integral \eqref{K integral result} for this gauge.
+Consider next the HS1 caloron in the magnetic gauge \eqref{A_i of HS1 in Magnetic} and \eqref{A_0 of HS1 in Magnetic} for the evaluation of the second Chern number.
+The contribution of the C-integral \eqref{Clut integral} is trivially zero, since the clutching function lies in the center of SU(2), as in the Lorenz --'t Hooft gauge.
+We therefore focus again on the K-integral \eqref{K integral result}.

-In contrast to the Lorenz-'t Hooft gauge, the gauge connection is regular at the origin in this gauge.
-Hence, the spatial boundary to be considered is the two-sphere at infinity $S^2_\infty$ alone.
+In contrast to the Lorenz --'t Hooft gauge, the gauge connection is regular at the origin in this gauge.
+Hence, the only spatial boundary to be considered is the two-sphere at infinity $S^2_\infty$.
 For the FA-part \eqref{FA-part} of the K-integral, the gauge connection \eqref{A_i of HS1 in Magnetic} and \eqref{A_0 of HS1 in Magnetic} gives the integrand of \eqref{FA-part in components},

-where the normal vector of the boundary two-sphere is taken for the outward case.
-In the limit $r\to\infty$, the behaviour of \eqref{FA integrand in Mag} is $1/r^3$, decreasing slower than the Lorenz-'t Hooft gauge case, however, the integral \eqref{FA-part in components} on $S^2_\infty$ is evaluated to be zero similarly.
-Hence, we observe that the FA-part \eqref{FA-part in components} gives no contribution for finite $\lambda$.
-On the other hand, the situation undergoes a qualitative change at the large-scale or monopole limit $\lambda\to\infty$ in this gauge.
-As we saw in the Lorenz-'t Hooft gauge, the convergence of the integrand of the FA-part becomes slower than the finite $\lambda$ case.
-Similarly, the integrand of \eqref{FA integrand in Mag} in this limit becomes,
+where the normal vector of the boundary two-sphere is taken to be outward.
+As $r\to\infty$, the behaviour of \eqref{FA integrand in Mag} is $O(1/r^3)$, which decays more slowly than in the Lorenz --'t Hooft gauge; nevertheless, the integral \eqref{FA-part in components} over $S^2_\infty$ evaluates to zero similarly.
+Hence, the FA-part \eqref{FA-part in components} gives no contribution for finite $\lambda$.
+On the other hand, the situation changes qualitatively in the large-scale, or monopole, limit $\lambda\to\infty$.
+As observed in the Lorenz --'t Hooft gauge, the asymptotic decay of the FA-part integrand becomes slower in this limit.
+In the present gauge, the integrand of \eqref{FA integrand in Mag} becomes,